menu

 Also of interest is that Grantsville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Grantsville telecommute to their jobs.
-Overall, about 15.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.91% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Grantsville in 2018 was $36,705, which is upper middle income relative to Utah and the nation.
-This equates to an annual income of $146,820 for a family of four.
+The per capita income in Grantsville in 2022 was $35,146, which is middle income relative to Utah and the nation.
+This equates to an annual income of $140,584 for a family of four.
 However, Grantsville contains both very wealthy and poor people as well.

 Grantsville is a somewhat ethnically-diverse city.
 The people who call Grantsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Grantsville residents report their race to be White, followed by Asian.
-Important ancestries of people in Grantsville include English, Irish, Swedish, German, and European.
+Grantsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.09% of the city’s residents.
+Important ancestries of people in Grantsville include English, Irish, German, Swedish, and European.

 The most common language spoken in Grantsville is English.
 Other important languages spoken here include Spanish and Pacific Island languages.